perepc/mailtoscraper/README.md

 - Handles errors gracefully
 - Uses proper User-Agent headers to avoid blocking
 - Configurable output directory for results
+- Output in CSV format for better data handling
+- Can be used in conjunction with shopify_searcher to process Shopify stores
 - Advanced email validation:
   - Validates email format using email-validator library
   - Cleans and validates domain extensions